-A. Gabriel Esteban, PhD, is the 12th president of DePaul University, the nation’s largest Catholic university.
-He assumed the presidency on July 1, 2017 as the first lay leader in DePaul’s history.
+A. Gabriel Esteban, PhD, is the 12th president of DePaul University.
+He assumed the presidency on July 1, 2017, as the first lay leader in DePaul’s history.

-Dr. Esteban oversees a $599 million budget and 22,769 students on two major Chicago campuses at DePaul, which employs more than 2,400 full-time faculty and staff, and 1,150 part-time faculty and staff.
+Dr. Esteban oversees a $568 million budget, more than 22,000 students on two major Chicago campuses, and about 3,450 full-time and part-time faculty and staff.

-One of Dr. Esteban’s priorities is university-wide communication.
-He began a new tradition—giving a State of the University address—to faculty and staff to share DePaul’s economic health on an annual basis, and began hosting small gatherings called Coffee & Conversation with faculty and staff to ensure he is hearing directly from members of the university community.
-He also is embarking on a national tour to meet and learn from many of DePaul’s 180,000 living alumni.
+One of Dr. Esteban’s priorities is accessibility and transparency.
+He began a new fall tradition by giving a State of the University address to faculty and staff to share progress on strategic goals and top priorities for the coming year.
+He also meets monthly with Faculty Council leadership, several times annually with the Staff Council and hears from students through Student Government Association officeholders.
+Furthermore, he began hosting small gatherings called Coffee & Conversation with faculty and staff, and frequent receptions for faculty to ensure he is hearing directly from members of the university community.

 Dr. Esteban holds a doctorate in business administration from the Graduate School of Management of the University of California, Irvine, and a master’s in Japanese business studies from Chaminade University in Honolulu.
 He earned his MBA and bachelor’s degree in mathematics from the University of the Philippines, Diliman, Quezon City.

 Dr. Esteban has served American higher education in a number of national roles, including past membership on the Accreditation Review Council of the Higher Learning Commission and chairing numerous accreditation visits.
-He is a founding board member and former vice chairman of the Asian Pacific Islander American Association of Colleges and Universities, a national organization established to advocate on behalf of minority-serving institutions that have significant numbers of Asian American and Pacific Islander American students.
+He is an emeritus board member of Asian Pacific Americans in Higher Education.

 A celebrated leader and advocate for minorities, Dr. Esteban has received multiple honors throughout his career.
-His alma mater, the University of California, Irvine, named him one of its top 50 graduate and postdoctoral alumni as part of the 50-year anniversary of its founding.
-The Carnegie Corporation of New York recognized him as a “Great Immigrant” in 2015, and New Jersey’s leading business journal, NJBIZ, included him in its list of the 100 most powerful state leaders in 2016 for the second year in a row.
+His alma mater, the University of California, Irvine, named him one of its Top 50 graduate and postdoctoral alumni.
+The Carnegie Corporation of New York recognized him as a “Great Immigrant” in 2015, and New Jersey’s leading business journal, NJBIZ, included him on its list of the 100 most powerful state leaders in 2016 for a second time.
 In 2014, the Equestrian Order of the Holy Sepulchre of Jerusalem knighted him; and St. Paul’s Outreach—an organization inviting college students back to their Catholic faith—presented him with its Servant Leader Award.
 The Embassy of the Philippines awarded him a certificate of achievement in 2013.

-Dr. Esteban met his wife, Jo, at the University of the Philippines, where she earned a master’s in economics and a bachelor’s in business economics.
+Dr. Esteban met Josephine at the University of the Philippines, where she earned a master’s in economics and a bachelor’s in business economics.
 She holds an MBA from the University of California, Riverside.
-Both their daughter, Ysabella, and their son-in-law, Matthew, are medical residents.
+Both their daughter, Ysabella, and their son-in-law, Matthew, are medical doctors.